YottaDB/YDBDoc/MessageRecovery/errors.rst

 COMMITWAITPID
 ----------------

-COMMITWAITPID, Pid wwww waited tttt minute(s) for pid pppp to finish commits in database file dddd
+COMMITWAITPID, Pid wwww waited tttt minute(s) for pid pppp to finish commits to block dddd in database file xxxx

 Run Time Warning: This warning message in the operator log indicates the total amount of time that the process wwww waited for another process pppp to finish a database transaction commit.
 If the $ydb_procstuckexec mechanism is enabled, this message invokes it.
 If a process waits for more than one process to finish database transaction commits, it issues this message for each one it encounters.